Yugyung Lee, (816) 235-5932, firstname.lastname@example.org

 The student must be fully admitted to the Ph.D. program at UMKC.
 Students admitted provisionally will have to satisfy all requirements stipulated in the letter of admission before being fully admitted.

 Duration for Clearing Qualifying Exam

 Both full-time and part-time students must take the Ph.D. qualifying exam by the third semester from the date he or she is fully admitted.
 For example, if a student is fully admitted in the Fall 2015 semester, then he or she must take the qualifying exam by the Fall 2016 semester.
 Failure to do so will disqualify the student from continuing in the Ph.D. program.
-Upon consultation with his/her interim adviser, a student may choose to take the qualifying exam earlier than the third semester.
+Upon consultation with his/her interim advisor, a student may choose to take the qualifying exam earlier than the third semester.
 If a student fails the qualifying exam in the first attempt then he or she MUST retake it in the subsequent semester.
 Failure to clear the exam in the second attempt disqualifies the student from remaining in the Ph.D. program with Computer Science as the primary discipline.